Healthy Homes Assessment Aro Valley

 Insulation Aro Valley

-The "R" stands for thermal resistance and is a measure of how well the insulation can withstand heat flow.
-The more high the R-value, more effective the insulation.
+The "R" refers to thermal resistance, and is a measure of how well insulation can withstand heat flow.
+The greater the R-value, the more effective the insulation.

 Aro Valley Moisture Ingress & Drainage

-Rental properties need to be equipped with effective drainage for the removal of rainwater, storm water, and groundwater, with the proper outfall or runoff.
-Making sure that water has a location to go, and that it isn’t allowed to remain beneath structures is a crucial aspect of making sure your property is dry.
+Rental properties must have effective drainage to eliminate the stormwater and surface waters and ground water, which includes the proper outfall or runoff.
+Making sure that water is able to go and that it doesn’t get sucked into structures is a crucial aspect of making sure your property is dry.

-In addition to an irrigation system to stop water ingress, if the rental is enclosed between your floor and the ground, a ground water barrier must be constructed if it is reasonably practicable to do so.
+In addition to the drainage system that will prevent moisture ingress, if your rental is enclosed between floorboards and surface, a ground moisture barrier must be installed if it is reasonably practicable to install it.

-The ground-moisture barrier generally a sheet of polythene that is placed over the ground to prevent any moisture present in the ground from accumulating into the home.
-It also helps to prevent moisture damage to the underfloor insulation.
+An underground moisture barrier generally a sheet of polythene that is placed over the ground, to block any moisture in the ground from entering the home.
+It also helps in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection